fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 Input files for the alignment should be placed in the `Files_To_Align` folder within the NEMeSIS folder.
 These files will be shown and selectable at the beginning of the software.
 You can select files either to select to go to [Converting Spectral mzML raw data](GUI_docs.md#converting-spectral-mzml-raw-data) or to pass directly to [Data Alignment](GUI_docs.md#data-alignment) when you already have your mass lists.
 The program will recognize this by whether you select one or multiple files:

-- For submitting **mass lists with intensity values to be aligned**, the software will expect a **single Excel (.xlsx or .xls) file**.
+- For submitting **mass lists with intensity values to be aligned**, the software will expect a **single Excel (`.xlsx` or `.xls`) file**.
 If more than one file is passed, it will assume it is spectral raw data and if the format is not .xlsx or .xls, it will not be able to read the file.
 An example image of the formatting of this file is shown below.
 It should have **one sample per Excel sheet**; the **name of the Excel sheet should correspond to the sample name** (orange box); each sheet should have in its **first column the mass values** (m/z, neutral mass or equivalent) and in its **second column the corresponding intensity values**; and finally, the first row should have the name of the two columns, for example, 'm/z' and 'I' (this name should be consistent between samples if possible).
-The example file 'example_samples_to_align.xlsx' is available in the `Files_To_Align` folder as guidance.
+The example file `example_samples_to_align.xlsx` is available in the `Files_To_Align` folder as guidance.

 ![Formatting of Mass Peak Lists](img/SampleToBeAligned.png)